hnavilur/webex-contact-center-flows/outbound-ivr-campaign/README.md

 - This activity disconnects the call, ending the interaction after the message has been played.

+**Event Flows**

+- Event flows are used for Outbound Campaign Result to make decisions and continue the flow.
+-
 ## Additional Details

 For more information, refer to the detailed documentation on help.webex.com.